Asociación Deportiva Atlético Villa Gesell

 Asociación Deportiva Atlético Villa Gesell, mostly known as Atlético Villa Gesell, is an Argentine sports club from Villa Gesell, Buenos Aires Province.
-The stadium was named in honour to Carlos Idaho Gesell, the founder of the city.
-The team has taken part of Liga Madariaguense tournaments since 1976.
-Mostly known for its football team, Atlético Villa Gesell also hosts the practise of athletics, field hockey, volleyball and figure skating.
+The stadium was named in honour of Carlos Idaho Gesell, the city's founder.
+The team has taken part in Liga Madariaguense tournaments since 1976.
+Mostly known for its football team, Atlético Villa Gesell also hosts the practise of athletics, field hockey, volleyball, and figure skating.

-The club was founded on December 7, 1974, being Eduardo Castillo its first president.
-In 1989 Atlético won the Liga Madariaguense tournament, which allowed it to play at 1990 Torneo Regional.
+The club was founded on December 7, 1974, with Eduardo Castillo as its first president.
+In 1989, Atlético won the Liga Madariaguense tournament, which allowed it to play at the 1990 Torneo Regional.
 In 2011, Atlético qualified to play at Torneo Argentino C after beating El León 2–1 in the city of General Madariaga.